lotlouischoitslab/Airline_Satisfaction/README.md

 Air travel is a crucial type of mobility amongst people who are traveling from one place to another.
 Air transportation also enables economic growth and development for countries.
 I was very lucky to use Incheon International Airport to travel around the world because ICN is one of the best airports in the world.
 Due to severe congestions on roadways, I have also been recently very interested about air transportation and how we could make ways to improve the quality and service of air mobility.
 As an aviation enthusiast myself, I was also curious about the satisfaction of our airline and airport service.
 To achieve my goal, I decided to get some air travel datasets and perform experimental data analysis and prediction to analyze and predict the passengers' satisfaction trends of air travel service.

 # Data Visualization
+The dataset of airline satisfaction among passengers were then further broken down into specific groups for data visualization.
+The grouped data were then plotted using histograms to compare and contrast the airline satisfaction and disfaction between members of the particular group.

 ![title](img/data.png)
 #### Figure 1. above shows the first few dataset of airline satisfaction categorized into passenger types.